 Contractors should have the training and requisite skills to survey your facility and make immediate recommendations for equipment modifications, lubricant selections and other necessary changes.
 They should also be able to properly install the modifications, implement the procedures and lube routes, and monitor their completion.

-In short, a contractor is equipped to walk into your facility and, in a very brief period of time, make significant improvements to your lubrication program that will be reflected on the bottom line.
+In short, a good contractor is equipped to walk into your facility and, in a very brief period of time, make significant improvements to your lubrication program that will be reflected on the bottom line.